Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

-While lenders are required to abide by the MAS car loans regulations, such as a maximum seven years tenure and 60-70% financing depending on the car’s OMV, the interest rates offered differs from bank to bank.
-Some of the banks offer a separate loan product for used car loans, while some offer the same loan product for both new and used cars.
+Lenders are required to abide by car loans regulations from the Monetary Authority of Singapore (MAS), such as a maximum seven years tenure and 60 to 70% financing depending on the car’s OMV, but the interest rates offered differs from bank to bank.
 The terms and conditions, as well as flexibility for the loan may also differ.
-Also, depending on the age and condition of the car, some lenders may not approve the loan if they deem the vehicle a high-risk asset.
+The car’s age and condition of the car also play a crucial role in the loan approval as lenders may deem the vehicle a high-risk asset.

-Due to the Monetary Authority of Singapore (MAS) regulations at the time of writing (29 March 2018), car loan tenures are capped at the maximum of seven years.
-For a used car younger than ten years, lenders can provide financing for ten years minus the age of the car or seven years, whichever comes first.
-For used cars older than ten years, lenders can loan up to seven years or until the COE expires.
+Due to the Monetary Authority of Singapore (MAS) regulations (Notice 642 – Motor Vehicle Loans), car loan tenures are capped at a maximum of seven years.
+For a used car younger than ten years (PARF cars), lenders can provide financing for ten years minus the age of the car or seven years, whichever comes first.
+For used cars older than ten years (COE cars), lenders can loan up to seven years or until the COE expires.

 However, depending on the car’s age and its condition, lenders may consider it a high-risk collateral and reject your loan application.

 Based on MAS regulations, you may borrow up to 70% of the car purchase price if its Open Market Value (OMV) is lower than or equal to S$20,000.
 If the vehicle’s OMV is above $20,000, you’re only entitled to loan amounts up to 60% of the car purchase price.

 |≥S$20,000||60% of the purchase price or valuation price, whichever is lower|